 What is that smell?
 Stagnant, odiferous water?
 Odiferous is a fancy way of saying stinky.
 That stinky, green water that too often shows up in both rural and urban waterways often comes in combination with too much algae, which is a result of something else.
 We’ve got a fancy word for that too.

-It’s called hypereutrophication.
-Hyper – meaning “too much” plus eutrophication meaning nourishment, that is, “too much food”, mostly in the form of nitrates and phosphates, sewage, fertilizers, etc. much of which is delicious to all forms of algae.
+Hypereutrophication.
+Hyper – meaning “too much” plus eutrophication meaning nourishment, that is, “too much food,” mostly in the form of nitrates and phosphates, sewage, fertilizers, etc. much of which is delicious to all forms of algae.

-Farming is the major culprit of hypereutrophication, because of all of the nutrients aka fertilizer they add to their soil to grow plants; but, we all contribute and pointing fingers doesn’t create solutions.
-But consider that now we know how to take the nutrients that are at the heart of today’s problem and turn them into tomorrow’s fish.
+Farming is the major culprit of hypereutrophication, because of all of the nutrients aka fertilizer they add to their soil to grow plants; but, we all contribute, and pointing fingers doesn’t create solutions.
+Consider this: We know how to take the nutrients that are at the heart of today’s smelly water problems and turn them into tomorrow’s fish.
 It doesn’t involve chemicals, just the opposite: It’s all about taking nature’s own wetland effect and applying it in these damaged, unhealthy, green, stinky, waterways.

 Here’s a look at a flow chart that helps understand the issue:

 The answer comes from nature.
 She’s been inventing for a very long time.
 Evolution has helped discard natural prototypes that didn’t work.
 The model that does work is called “The Wetland Effect.”
 Here’s a list of the primary variables associated with wetlands:

 - Surface area.